feynon/carlosbecker.com/content/post/2014-11-26-telegram-notifications.md

 check "Google" "http://google.com" "General"
 ```

-Sure, you can script it in order to notify you about anything, including some business specific things, dependency on third-party systems… well, use your imagination.
+Sure, you can script it in order to notify you about anything, including some business specific things, dependency on third-party systems... well, use your imagination.

 I also added it to the `crontab`, so it will run every minute.